htkhiem/ktt-hierarchical-thesis/doc/source/models/db_bhcn.rst

 .. image:: bhcn.svg
    :width: 320
-   :alt: Topology of the BHCN.
+   :alt: Topology of the BHCN classifier head.

 The topology's depth matches that of the hierarchy with no additional layer, while its output size at each layer corresponds to the number of classes at the corresponding hierarchical level.
 Outputs are taken in a residual manner from each layer, 'branching' from the main flow, hence the name.
 Between layers, the hidden output first goes through a hidden nonlinear function, then a layer normalisation function, then a dropout stage whose probability is a hyperparameter.